General Services and Policies

 The library prohibits the following activities and behaviors:

-- Disruptive, violent, and harassments against library staff and users.
+- Disruptive, violent, or harassing actions against library staff and/or users.

 - Using offensive and inappropriate language and gestures.

-- Engaging in sexual and inappropriate touching, such as unwanted advancements, exposure, and gestures.
+- Engaging in sexual and inappropriate touching, unwanted advancements, exposure, or gestures.

-- Use of cell phones, music, and video players in the reading room.
+- Use of cell phones, music, or video players in the reading room.

-- Damaging library materials, such as writing, underlining, highlighting, and bending of pages.
+- Damaging library materials, such as writing, underlining, highlighting, or bending of pages.

 - Consuming food and beverages in the library.
-Bottled water allowed.
+Bottled water is allowed.

 - Loitering or sleeping in the library.

-- Excessive odors and scents causing discomfort among library users.
+- Excessive odors and scents causing discomfort among library staff or users.

-- Selling, soliciting, and petitioning in the library.
+- Selling, soliciting, or petitioning in the library.

-- The library staff will provide a warning and a copy of the library code of conduct policy for mild offenses.
-If violation continues, library staff will advise library user to leave the library premise.
+- The library staff will provide a warning and a copy of the library code-of-conduct policy for mild offenses.
+If violation continues, library staff will advise library user to leave the library premises.

-- For serious offenses and violation, the library will contact Security to escort library user off the premises and will be banned from the library.
+- For serious offenses and violations, the library will contact Security to escort library user off the premises and user will be banned from the library.